PghRegionalTransit/Room2Ride/README.md

 # Room2Ride
-Code,sample data, and Tableau Public workbook for creating the Room2Ride app on portauthority.org/room2ride
+Code, sample data, and Tableau Public workbook for creating the Room2Ride app on portauthority.org/room2ride